 Nope, never.
 Lock escalation in SQL Server 2005 and before goes directly to a table lock always.

-In SQL Server 2005 (and 2008) you can change the behavior of lock escalation (if you really know what you're doing) using these trace flags:
+From SQL Server 2005 onward you can change the behavior of lock escalation (if you really know what you’re doing) using these trace flags:

-1211 – disables lock escalation totally and will allow lock memory to grow to 60% of dynamically allocated memory (non-AWE memory for 32-bit and regullar memory for 64-bit) and will then further locking will fail with an out-of-memory error
+- 1211 – disables lock escalation totally and will allow lock memory to grow to 60% of dynamically allocated memory (non-AWE memory for 32-bit and regular memory for 64-bit) and will then further locking will fail with an out-of-memory error.

-In SQL Server 2008, you can change the behavior of lock escalation per table using the ALTER TABLE blah SET (LOCK_ESCALATION = XXX) where XXX is one of:
+From SQL Server 2008 onward you can change the behavior of lock escalation per table using the ALTER TABLE blah SET (LOCK_ESCALATION = XXX) where XXX is one of:

-DISABLE: disable lock escalation.
-This doesn't disable table locks – as the Books Online entry says, a table lock may be required under some circumstances, like a table scan of a heap under the SERIALIZABLE isolation level.
+- DISABLE: disable lock escalation.
+This doesn’t disable table locks – a table lock may be required under some circumstances, like a table scan of a heap under the SERIALIZABLE isolation level.

 Back in January 2008 I blogged an example of setting up a partitioned table and showing partition-level lock escalation in action – see SQL Server 2008: Partition-level lock escalation details and examples.

-You may ask why the AUTO option isn't the default in SQL Server 2008?
-It's because some early-adopters found that their applications started to deadlock using that option.
-So, just as with the lock escalation trace flags, be careful about turning on the AUTO option in SQL Server 2008.
+You may ask why the AUTO option isn’t the default?
+It’s because some early-adopters found that their applications started to deadlock using that option.
+So, just as with the lock escalation trace flags, be careful about turning on the AUTO option.